aef/namespace_helper/README.md

 Features / Problems
 -------------------

-This projects tries to conform to:
+This project tries to conform to:

 * [Semantic Versioning (2.0.0-rc.1)][5]
 * [Ruby Packaging Standard (0.5-draft)][6]